Gireitsli/waver/README.md

 ### Procedure
 1. Create bin and toc file: `cdrdao read-cd --device /dev/sr0 --driver generic-mmc --paranoia-mode 3 foo.toc` Modify the device file according to your system if necessary.
 This will create the files: data.bin and foo.toc
 2. Convert the table of contents file to a cue file: `toc2cue foo.toc foo.cue`
-3. Create WAV files from the dao stream: `waver -b data.bin -c foo.cue -n output_wav -s` This will create the WAV files according to the track information contained in the cue file. -s swaps the bytesof the data stream.
+3. Create WAV files from the dao stream: `waver -b data.bin -c foo.cue -n output_wav -s` This will create the WAV files according to the track information contained in the cue file. -s swaps the bytes of the data stream.